-Dental Implants in New York, NY
+Dental Implants in Central Park, New York, NY

 There are obviously many drawbacks to losing teeth.
 While there are several oral health concerns to consider, the toll that having missing teeth takes on our physical appearance can also have consequences on our social and emotional health and wellbeing.
 And although the options have never been better to both improve existing teeth and replace a missing tooth due to an accident or gum disease, there is something about the permanence of losing a tooth that keeps many people from seeking dental treatment.